 As well as enjoying very strong links with local schools and specialist nurseries, we have a specialist teaching room that has a range of story sacks and puppets, an extensive selection of planning resources, copies of key texts, and toys and equipment that are relevant for foundation stage.

 The music department has two dedicated classrooms and seven practice rooms, five of which contain dedicated computer-based recording/sequencing equipment.
 There is also a fully equipped sound recording studio and Apple Mac computers for sound manipulation.

 There is a fully equipped drama studio with stage lighting.

-Having spent 10 years teaching in a variety of primary and infant schools in Birmingham I had the opportunity to develop a service within the local authority of a team of early years specialist whose role was to support and develop early years practice and provision across the maintained and non-maintained sector.
+Having spent 10 years teaching in a variety of primary and infant schools in Birmingham, Rosemarie had the opportunity to develop a service within the local authority of a team of early years specialist whose role was to support and develop early years practice and provision across the maintained and non-maintained sector.

-The rights of children and the need to work in partnership with parents remain a core value in my teaching and research interests, which is reflected in my current studies and recent evaluation projects for local authorities.
+The rights of children and the need to work in partnership with parents remain a core value in Rosemarie's teaching and research interests, which is reflected in her current studies and recent evaluation projects for local authorities.